krishnalalstha/mobile-developer-assignment/Job-Application-Assigment.md

 ### Bonus points

 * Using Kotlin for development.
+* Integration with a CI platform.
 * Use of relevant design patterns.
-* Basic Unit and Functional testing included.
 * If you can use relevant 'Material Design' components in your application.
 * If you write readme file with screenshots and short description of your application.